Quick Introduction

 Research Interests

 My core background is in the numerical analysis of electronic structure methods (quantum chemistry, condensed matter physics).
-Over the past year I have been working on deep learning for molecular science: I built from scratch a graph-based framework in PyTorch and PyTorch Lightning to benchmark diffusion models against stochastic interpolants — a more general probabilistic formulation — using Transformer architectures, for molecular structure elucidation (code to be released upon publication in 2026).
+Over the past year I have been working on deep learning for molecular science: I built from scratch a PyTorch framework benchmarking diffusion models and stochastic interpolants — using Transformer architectures — for molecular structure elucidation (code to be released in 2026).

-More details and project links in the Research section.
+More details in the Research and Code sections.

 Email: laurent(dot)vidal(at)uvsq(dot)fr.